f5devcentral/f5-big-iq-lab/docs/class1/module6/lab2.rst

   :scale: 40%
   :align: center

-6. From the lab environment, launch a xRDP/noVNC session to have access to the Ubuntu Desktop.
+6. From the lab environment, launch a remote desktop session to have access to the Ubuntu Desktop.
 To do this, in your lab environment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *noVNC* or *xRDP*.